Shaping Cold Atom Clouds with a Vortex Beam: Theory

-We consider a Gaussian TEM$_{00}$ beam propagating along the z-axis (cf.~Fig.~\ref{fig:beam_generation}), with the beam waist at position $z=0$, and a vortex retarder with negligible thickness placed in the z$'$-plane, orthogonal to the beam propagation direction.
-Without loss of generality, we assume the beam to be linearly polarized along the x-axis and the electric field being described by a two-component Jones vector $\vec{E}(\vec{r})=\left(E_x(\vec{r}),E_y(\vec{r})\right)$ perpendicular to the propagation axis \cite{jones1941new}.
-In cylindrical coordinates $\vec{r}\rightarrow (\rho,\varphi,z)$ and with the input beam polarization $\vec{p}_\text{in}=(1,0)$, the electric field in front of the retarder can then be written as
+We start by considering a Gaussian TEM$_{00}$ beam with amplitude $E_0$ propagating along the z-axis, with the beam waist $w_0$ at $z=0$ and linear polarization along the x-axis (cf.~Fig.~\ref{fig:beam_generation}a), and a vortex retarder of first order placed in the z$'$-plane and having negligible thickness.
+In Appendix \ref{appendix:VortexAnalytic}, we show that the electric field at any position after a vortex retarder of first order can be expressed in cylindrical coordinates $\vec{r}\rightarrow (\rho,\varphi,z)$ as

 with